WuerthPhoenix/tornado/src/collector/json/doc/README.md

-# Json Collector
+# JSON Collector

-A collector that receives an input JSON and unmarshal it into the Event struct.
+A collector that receives an input in JSON and unmarshalls it into an internal Event struct.